 The SolutionSet class stores the result of solving a

-A SolutionSet object is the multi-run counterpart of
+A SolutionSet object is the standard result object returned by

 Details